 What is lymphoma?

-Lymphoma is a cancer of certain types of white blood cells (WBCs), called lymphocytes, that originates in one or more lymph nodes.
+Lymphoma is a cancer of certain types of white blood cells (WBCs) called lymphocytes that localize in one or more lymph nodes.
 Lymphocytes circulate throughout the body in both the blood and the lymphatic system.
-The lymphatic system consists of a network of lymph nodes and vessels that drain fluids from the tissues and carry them as "lymph" through the body and back to the blood stream.
-Lymph nodes are found singly and in chains along the lymphatic vessels, in areas that include the neck, armpits, abdomen, and groin.
+The lymphatic system consists of a network of lymph nodes and vessels (lymphatics) that drain fluids from the tissues and carry them as "lymph" through the body and back to the bloodstream.
+Lymph nodes are found singly and in chains along the lymphatic vessels, in areas that include the neck, armpits, chest, abdomen, and groin.
 The nodes are small lymphoid tissue organs that filter lymph fluid as it passes through them and destroy microorganisms and abnormal cells.
 They contain macrophages and collections of lymphocytes, including B-lymphocytes, T-lymphocytes, and natural killer cells.
 Photo: Lymphatic system, Source: National Cancer Institute

 Any one of these cells or a combination of them can be involved in lymphoma.
 Lymphoma begins with the emergence of abnormal cells in one or more of the lymph nodes or lymphoid tissues.
 These cells reproduce uncontrollably, begin to outnumber normal cells in the node, lead to the enlargement of the lymph node, and eventually travel to one or more other lymph nodes.
 They may also spread to and from other lymph-system-related organs including the spleen, bone marrow, tonsils, adenoids, and thymus.